-Each exam session has five 30-minute periods, with a 10-minute break after each period.
-On exam days, there will be one session in the morning and one in the afternoon.
+Each exam session has eight 30-minute periods, a 10-minute break after each period, and a 30-minute lunch break.
 Exams will occur simultaneously across time zones.
-Candidates begin each exam session with a 30-minute check-in, so the total possible exam time for candidates will be 3 hours and 50 minutes.
+Candidates begin each exam session with a 30-minute check-in, so the total possible exam time for candidates will be six hours and 20 minutes.